Library Fact Sheets

 In July 1987, the Reserve function at Luke changed when the 302nd Special Operations Squadron deactivated its helicopter function and the 944th Tactical Fighter Group was activated to fly the F-16C/D.

 In April 1994, after 24 years at Luke, the 58th Fighter Wing was replaced by the 56th as part of the Air Force Heritage program.
-Air Force officials established the program to preserve the Air Force legacy and its history during the defense draw down.
-The 56th FW is one of the most highly decorated units in Air Force history.
-Units flying the F-16 Fighting Falcon are the 21st, 61st, 62nd, 308th, 309th, 310th, 311th and 425th Fighter Squadrons.
+Air Force officials established the program to preserve Air Force legacy and history during a time of military draw down.
+The 56th FW was one of the most highly decorated units in Air Force history, and it was named to remain part of the active fighter force while the 58th was reassigned as a special operations wing to Kirtland AFB, N.M.

 Point of Contact